krishnendhup/Books-Read/README.md

 * The Diabetes Code - Dr Jason Fung
 * The subtle art of not giving a Fuck - Mark Manson

+2024 >>>
+How to win Friends and influence people - Dale Carnegie

 Technical
 =========